lora-aprs/LoRa_APRS_iGate/README.md

 ### How to compile

 The best success is to use PlatformIO.
+*  Go to [PlatformIO](https://platformio.org/) download and install the IDE.
+*  If installed open the IDE, go to the left side and klick on 'extensions' then search for 'PatformIO' and install.
+*  When installed click on the ant head on the left and import the project.
-Go to [PlatformIO](https://platformio.org/) and download the IDE.
-Just open the folder and you can compile the Firmware.
+*  Just open the folder and you can compile the Firmware.

 ### Dependencies